VayaBuzz/potib.com/README.md

 # potib.com
-Price of Things in Bitcoin
+Price of Things in Bitcoinz